GoogleCloudPlatform/retail-data-to-ai-workshop/03-lab-manuals/Module_25_Logistics_Manager_Agent.md

 Navigate to the `capstone-retail-solution`<br>
-Here is what the layout should look like if you navigate to the top level logistics_manager_agent_agent folder:
+Here is what the layout should look like if you navigate to the top level logistics_manager_agent folder:
 ```
 .
-├── logistics_manager_agent_agent
+├── logistics_manager_agent
-│   ├── logistics_manager_agent_agent
+│   ├── logistics_manager_agent
 │   │   ├── __init__.py
 │   │   ├── .agent_engine_config.json -> for any configs not supported by ADK command line
 │   │   ├── agent.py -> core component